What is a Wealth Plan?

 Not all wealth advisors will approach a wealth plan the same way, so this next part will look a bit different depending on the wealth advisor you’re working with.

-As CERTIFIED FINANCIAL PLANNERS™, Monument Wealth Management adheres to the standards put in place by the CFP board.
-But our Private Wealth Design also includes our own spin on creative and personalized wealth planning.
-After all, everyone’s situation is unique.
+As a CERTIFIED FINANCIAL PLANNER™ , a wealth advisor at Monument adheres to the standards put in place by the CFP board.
 We don’t believe that a cookie-cutter approach will work for everyone, so we apply thoughtful, creative problem-solving to every plan to create something with purpose that will get you where you want to go.

-At a high level, here are the main components you can expect to find in a Private Wealth Design engagement.
+At a high level, here are the main components you can expect to find when you work with Monument to build your wealth strategy.

 Detailed Cash Flow Planning